🔢 IPv4 & IPv6 Addressing - CCNA Practice Questions

 CCNA IP Addressing Exam Tips

 IPv4 & IPv6 Addressing questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: ipv4, ipv6, subnet, cidr, vlsm, subnetting.

 What CCNA Expects